tdeekens/flopflip/readme.md

 * `ConfigureFlopFlip` a component to configure flopflip with an adapter (alternative to the store enhancer)
+* `ReconfigureFlopFlip` a component to reconfigure flopflip with new user properties either merged or overwritting old properties (`exact` prop)
 * `branchOnFeatureToggle` a Higher-Order Component (HoC) to conditionally render components depending on feature toggle state
 * `injectFeatureToggle` a HoC to inject a feature toggle onto the `props` of a